Lundy: Wreck of Battleship Montagu

 Steaming in heavy fog, the Royal Navy battleship HMS Montagu ran hard aground near Shutter Rock on Lundy's southwest corner at about 2:00 a.m. on 30 May 1906.
 Thinking they were aground at Hartland Point on the English mainland, a landing party went ashore for help, only finding out where they were after encountering the lighthouse keeper at the island's north light.

 Strenuous efforts by the Royal Navy to salvage the badly damaged battleship during the summer of 1906 failed, and in 1907 it was decided to give up and sell her for scrap.
 Montagu was scrapped at the scene over the next fifteen years.
-Diving clubs still visit the site, where armour plate and live 12-inch (305-millimetre) shells remain on the seabed.
+Diving clubs still visit the site, where armour plating remains among the rocks and kelp.

 Remains of a German Heinkel 111H bomber

 During the Second World War two German Heinkel He 111 bombers crash landed on the island in 1941.
 The first was on 3 March, when all the crew survived and were taken prisoner.

 The second was on 1 April when the pilot was killed and the other crew members were taken prisoner.
 This plane had bombed a British ship and one engine was damaged by anti aircraft fire, forcing it to crash land.
 Most of the metal was salvaged, although a few remains can be found at the crash site to date.
 Reportedly, to avoid reprisals, the crew concocted the story that they were on a reconnaissance mission.